typedb/typedb/docs/pages/academy/4-data-loading/3-xml-migration.md

 title: Migrating structured data - XML and JSON files
 keywords: setup, getting started
 last_updated: September 2017
-summary: In this lesson you will deepen your knowledge of GRAQL templating and learn about loading non-tabular data files, like XML and JSON files.
+summary: In this lesson you will deepen your knowledge of Graql templating and learn about loading non-tabular data files, like XML and JSON files.
 tags: [getting-started, graql]
 sidebar: academy_sidebar
 permalink: ./academy/xml-migration.html